CortexFoundation/tech-doc/apple-demo.md

 #### 1. Create torrent for image data

 You should save the image data into disk named `data`, create the torrent file and organize at the same level.
-Directory structure looks like this:
+Directory structure should look like this:

 ```
 root_directory/